 One feature we will talk about is the Auto DJ function.
 When engaged, the LG CK43 will blend the end of one track into the next, just like a DJ would.
 This is an awesome feature for house parties where you want to build your own playlists with no gaps between the music.
 You can even shuffle the music so the system will play and mix songs at random -a really cool feature, well worth the money on its own.

 Now, something for all you Apple fans, more specifically those with newer iPhones, iPods, and iPads with the Apple Lightning connection.
 The Sony MHC-EC619iP is designed specifically for Apple users with the addition of a Lightning connector mounted on the top of the receiver.
-The Lightning connector is mounted vertically so your device stands upright when plugged in.
-This allows you to easily view and operate the device without having to pick it up.
+The Lightning connector is mounted vertically, so your device stands upright when plugged in.
+This allows you to easily view and operate the device without picking it up.

 The MHC-EC619iP is a 3-piece home stereo system with a receiver and two 60W speakers which combined deliver a cool 120W of sound.
 As you would expect from Sony, the MHC-EC619iP has a solid bass sound with an additional Bass Boost feature.
 When engaged, the MHC-EC619iP delivers a nice chunky bass sound which is great for urban and dance music genres.
 The mid-range and high frequencies deliver excellent clarity for both music and vocals.
-For its size, the MHC-EC619iP is really impressive when it comes to audio quality and volume.
+For its size, the MHC-EC619iP is impressive regarding audio quality and volume.

 In addition to the Apple Lightning input, the MHC-EC619iP features a USB input which can also be used to record the other inputs and charge mobile devices.
 The MHC-EC619iP also features a built-in AM/FM radio and CD player.